mbloch/mapshaper/docs/development/label-tool-design.md

 Emptying a label's text still removes it too, which is what `commit()` does when a session ends with no glyphs left.

-`labels` ("position labels") stays: it drags a label against a fixed anchor to set `dx`/`dy`, which the label tool has no gesture for.
-See "Proposed: the tool takes over positioning" below.
+`labels` ("position labels") has nothing left that the label tool cannot do — its drag against a fixed anchor is the Draggable mode below — so it can go whenever its removal is worth the churn.
+See "The tool takes over positioning".

 Two places still branch on the mode to hold that line: `selectStyleFeature()` gives label mode its own plain-click rule, and the yellow halo is applied only